lw499/Stochastic_treatment_paper/README.md

 - parametric_models: containing codes to run various estimators described in the paper with parametric models at different sample sizes and at different delta values
 - ML_sims: containing codes to run various estimators described in the paper with machine learning methods at different sample sizes and at delta=0.5

+The contents of the parametric_models folder are as follows:
+- n*/delta_*/datagen.R: